Pileup density estimate independent on jet multiplicity: Performance

 \Figref{newMethod} quantifies the performance in terms of the $\rho$ bias and resolution evaluated as a function of \npu for four samples (no hard-scatter process, dijets, \ttbar production, and \tttt production).
-Samples are identical to those used in \secref{stateOfTheArt}.
+Samples are identical to those used in \secref{stateOfTheArt} and $\rho$ is again evaluated at rapidity $y = 0$.
 One can see that the spread in the $\rho$ bias decreased significantly for both configurations.
 When the grid-median method with recommended settings was used, the spread in $\rho$ bias at $\npu = 60$ was 4 GeV.
 With the new method, the spread is ${\sim}1.5\gev$ at $\npu = 60$ and stays below 2 GeV even at the maximum \npu of 220.
 The remaining \npu dependence of $\rho$ bias is milder for all samples and is approximately linear.
-While the performance in terms of bias is similar for both configurations, the resolution of $\rho$ is significantly improved for all the samples in the case of floating $C$ and $W=0.4$.
+While the performance in terms of bias is similar for both configurations, the resolution of $\rho$ is significantly improved for all the samples in the case of $a=0.55$, $W=0.8$ and floating $C$.
 The improvement is the most pronounced in the dijet sample and in the sample with no hard scattering when the resolution improves by about 50\%.

 The $\rho$ estimate may be significantly further improved when using the information from tracking (step 1 (b) in \secref{newRho}).
+First, we can assume that the experiment can reconstruct jets from tracks connected with the hard scatter using vertexing.
 The charged hard-scatter particles are clustered using the \akt jet clustering algorithm with the distance parameter of 0.3.
-The signal seeds are then defined as the clustered jets fulfilling the condition $\pt/A>20\gev$.
-Additional signal seeds are defined using the neutral component after the pileup correction performed using the charged hadron subtraction method \cite{CMS-PAS-JME-14-001}.
-The other parameters of the new method are set to be: $a=1.2$, $\Rexclude=0.4$, floating $C$ with $K=0.1$, and $\Smin=0.1$, $W=0.4$.
+The signal seeds are then defined as the clustered jets fulfilling the condition $\pt/A>20\gev$ (no $\rho$-dependent threshold is needed here since these jets are not affected by the pileup).
+To include also the neutral component a second set of seeds is defined.
+These seeds are obtained by clustering the pileup-corrected event and applying the $\rho$-dependent $\pt/A$ cut defined earlier.
+In this case, the pileup-corrected event is obtained by applying the charged hadron subtraction method \cite{CMS-PAS-JME-14-001} followed by ICS.
+The other parameters of the new method are set to be: $a=1.2$, $\Rexclude=0.4$, floating $C$ with $K=0.1$, and $\Smin=0.1$, $W=0.8$.

-The resulting $\rho$ bias is shown in \figref{newMethod_charged}.
-One can see that when using the tracking information, the \npu dependence was practically removed.
-The spread in $\rho$ bias is smaller than 1 GeV for all the \npu values, and the resolution improved significantly.